BeyondMicroControl/AsciiCAD/README.md

 - One agent in charge of electronic design, which makes the agent a Senior User (PRINCE2) having the ability to do business with the tool (electronic design) and understand business needs that can help to express new requirements.
 - A second agent specialised in software design, which makes the agent a Product Delivery Manager having the ability to create and extend the tool itself and explain to the Senior User how to use the new features implemented as required by the Senior User.

-This emulates a necessary 'tension' between 'operations' and 'projects' that (since sliced bread) has been the succes formula of the <a href="https://www.youtube.com/watch?v=6v8e7dUwq_Q">modern enterprise or corporation</a>, defined as a group of individuals, now shifting towards intelligent digital entities working together to serve a variety of objectives.
+This emulates a necessary 'tension' between 'operations' and 'projects' that (since sliced bread) has been the succes formula of the <a href="https://www.youtube.com/watch?v=6v8e7dUwq_Q">modern enterprise or corporation</a>.

 Try online:
 - <a href=https://beyondmicrocontrol.github.io/AsciiCAD/index.html>Try AsciiCAD</a>